Yashi-9/Hardware-Sales-Insights/README.md

 ### Customer Analysis Dashboard:

-- **Description:** Uses segmentation (RFM analysis) and predictive CLV modeling to understand customer behavior.
+1.**Description:** Uses segmentation (RFM analysis) and predictive CLV modeling to understand customer behavior.

-- **Key Visuals:**
+2.**Key Visuals:**

-1. Implemented RFM (Recency, Frequency, Monetary) analysis to segment customers based on their purchasing behavior.
+2.1.
+Implemented RFM (Recency, Frequency, Monetary) analysis to segment customers based on their purchasing behavior.
 Each customer is scored on a scale of 1 (lowest) to 5 (highest) across the three dimensions:

    Recency: How recently a customer made a purchase

    Frequency: How often they purchase

    Monetary: How much they spend

    Based on these scores, customers are categorized into actionable segments.

-2. Calculated and visualized Customer Lifetime Value (CLTV) and compared it with predicted CLTV to assess customer value and retention effectiveness.
+2.2.
+Calculated and visualized Customer Lifetime Value (CLTV) and compared it with predicted CLTV to assess customer value and retention effectiveness.

-3. Analyzed customer behavior patterns to inform personalized marketing and communication strategies.
+2.3.
+Analyzed customer behavior patterns to inform personalized marketing and communication strategies.

-Segment	     | Description
+3. Segment Description

    Champions                   – recent, frequent, and high spenders.

    Loyal Customers            	-Consistent buyers with high engagement.

    High-Spending New Customers	- Recently acquired and already spending well.

    Potential Loyalists         -		Early signs of becoming loyal; nurture them.

    New Customers	              - 	Recently acquired, yet to build frequency.

    Promising	                  -	Recent purchasers with potential for upsell.

   Need Attention	             - may need re-engagement.

   About to Sleep	             - Previously active, now losing interest.

 At Risk	                    -	High-value customers slipping away; urgent action needed.